Purim - march

 According to historical accounts, the celebration of Purim Day begins in the 400s B.C.
 An important written source for the entire Jewish people, the Megillat Esther, describes the full origin of the feast.

 The history of the holiday corresponds to an ancient legend.
-King Akhashverosh, ruler of the Persian Empire, took as his wife a beautiful girl, Esther, who hid the fact that she was Jewish.
+King Ahasuerus, ruler of the Persian Empire, took as his wife a beautiful girl, Esther, who hid the fact that she was Jewish.
 The vizier Haman, who was the king’s chief assistant and associate, learned that the queen had a mentor, the Jew Mordechai.
-He was a wise man who once even saved the life of Ahashverosh.
+He was a wise man who once even saved the life of Ahasuerus.
 However, Haman did not like the old man’s unwillingness to bow down to him and suggested that the king exterminate all the Jews.
-A decree to this effect was signed (the tsar did not know that his wife was Jewish).
+A decree to this effect was signed (the king did not know that his wife was Jewish).

 The queen learned of the impending massacre and, together with her counselor, called all the Jews together, and they prayed and fasted for three days.
 By a fluke, the king learned of the vizier’s scheming and ordered him hanged on the gallows he was preparing to execute Mordechai.
 The king later signed a corresponding decree, according to which the Jews received their rights and freedoms and could defend themselves in case of attack by ill-wishers.

-Interesting facts
+Interesting Facts

 • A leap year in the Jewish calendar adds a new month, Adar Sheni.
-Therefore, every four years Purim Day is celebrated in this month.
+Therefore, every four years Purim Day is in this month.

-• The holiday is celebrated not only in Israel itself, but also in all countries where Jewish communities live.
+• The holiday is celebrated not only in Israel but also in all countries where Jewish communities live.

-How to celebrate
+How to Celebrate

 Find more information online about how Jewish Purim celebrations take place.
-If you yourself are Jewish, prepare a festive table, sing folk songs, and invite everyone you know.
+If you are Jewish, prepare a festive table, sing folk songs, and invite everyone you know.
 Don’t forget to pay enough attention to the preparation of traditional Jewish dishes, such as dumpling soup, for example.

 Spread the word on social media.
 Ask other users if they have participated in Purim Day.

-When is Purim Celebrated in 2024?
+When is Purim in 2025?

 Purim is dedicated to celebrating success.